 Final approval, however, is contingent upon the following factors:

 - Personnel.
-All personel listed on the protocol must have completed the required animal use training, i.e., have an RO-4 (Personnel Qualifications in Animal Care and Use) form on file, must have completed the required online training, and completed occupational health screening.
+All personnel listed on the protocol must have completed the required animal use training, i.e., have an RO-4 (Personnel Qualifications in Animal Care and Use) form on file after completion of bio-technique training, must have completed the required online training, and completed occupational health screening.

 - Biosafety.
 If your protocol requires biosafety approval for any reason, your protocol will not be approved until you have obtained approval from the Institutional Biosafety Committee.